ChifiSource/ToolipsSession.jl/README.md

 ## changes overview
 ###### 0.4.2
 - More updates to RPC functionality, fixed reconnect on reload for response-based open/join
-- shortened reference codes (by two bytes)
+- changed reference length
 - measured improvements to the included `Auth` extension.
 - replaced `script!` with `on` in accordance to the new `ToolipsServables` version. `script!` is still available but will be deprecated in `ToolipsSession` `0.5`, which is liable to release sometime after the rapidly approaching release of `Olive` `0.1` *beta*.
 - `on` calls now return event references.
-:)
+- changed to `ToiletServables` `1.81` singular `htmlcomponent` indexing for linker :)
 ###### 0.4.1
 The first `0.4` patch incoming...
 Changes are very slight